seallard/NBA-predictor/README.md

 ## Network

 ## Prerequisites
-If you want to run the classifier you will need to install CUDA, cudnn and tensorflow.
+If you want to train the classifier you will need to install CUDA, cudnn and tensorflow.
 This can be quite a hassle on Windows, so follow the guide below ([source](https://www.pugetsystems.com/labs/hpc/The-Best-Way-to-Install-TensorFlow-with-GPU-Support-on-Windows-10-Without-Installing-CUDA-1187/)).

 Download and install Anaconda:
 [Anaconda3-5.2.0-Windows-x86_64.exe](https://repo.continuum.io/archive/Anaconda3-5.2.0-Windows-x86_64.exe)